 Figures are in millions of dollars.

-Exports from Alberta’s downstream value-added sector made up about 11% of all goods exported from Alberta in 2016.
+Exports from Alberta’s downstream value-added sector made up about 9% of all goods exported from Alberta in 2017.
 Compared to the key oil and gas producing jurisdictions within Canada - Saskatchewan, British Columbia and Newfoundland - Alberta had the highest exports in this category in 2017 at about $9 billion.
 From 2016 to 2017, the trends among other oil and gas producing provinces were fairly mixed, with Newfoundland and Labrador also increasing its basic and industrial chemical, plastic and rubber exports, while British Columbia and Saskatchewan experienced declines.
 Similar to Alberta, downstream value-added exports for Canada as a whole also went up by about 4% from 2016 to 2017.

 Figure 1.
 Exports of basic and industrial chemical, plastic and rubber products